What Are Opiates?

 India’s poppy fields were the British’s source of opium in the 18th century.
 At this time China and Britain trade was at its peak.
 China traded tea and silk to the British whereas the later brought opium sourced from India to China.
 As a consequence opium addiction became widespread in China prompting the Emperor to burn all opium brought in by British ship.
 This started the Opium Wars where Britain eventually won thus ensuring the continuation of the opium trade.

-Many Asians migrated to the United States in the 18th and 19th century, bringing their opium with them.
+Many Asians migrated to the United States in the 18th and 19th centuries, bringing their opium with them.
 Thus, this drug became common in the United States and the rest of the world.

 Scientists sought ways to preserve the medicinal properties of opium such as for cough suppression and pain relief, and at the same time modify the drug to make it less addictive.